Our fraud awareness page provides useful information to help you stay safe when managing your money, personal details and more.

 Authorised push payment (APP) fraud is when you're tricked by a criminal into sending money by bank payment to an account that they control.

 This could be to pay for a purchase that doesn't exist, where a criminal has impersonated a trusted organisation to steal your money, as part of romance fraud, invoice fraud or investment fraud.
+Some signs to look out for include:

 One of the fastest-growing crimes in the UK, identity theft is when a criminal steals your personal details and uses them fraudulently.
 This could be to open a bank account, take out a loan or credit card, take over your existing accounts or apply for documents in your name.
+Some common warning signs for identity theft include:

 You can find out more about identify theft on the Take Five website (external).